Nom-nom-hub/blueprint-kit/README.md

 ## 📄 License

 This project is licensed under the terms of the MIT open source license.
 Please refer to the [LICENSE](./LICENSE) file for the full terms.

+## ℹ️ TOML File Compatibility Fix

+This project now includes a fix for an issue where TOML files were being created with backslashes (`\`) instead of forward slashes (`/`) on Windows systems, which was preventing AI agents from recognizing them properly.
+The issue has been resolved at the source - any backslashes in content that would be placed in TOML files are now automatically converted to forward slashes when generating agent command files.